Alberta to remove most COVID-19 isolation, testing requirements by mid-August | CBC News

 Universal masking will not be required in schools once students return, Hinshaw said, but masks can be used as a temporary outbreak intervention in response to respiratory outbreaks.

-Phase 2 of the province's transition is slated for Aug.
-16, at which time most COVID-19 protocols will be lifted.

-Mask mandates will be lifted, though some may be required in acute or continuing care facilities.

-The province says masks won't be mandatory at schools, but could be recommended for temporary outbreak intervention.
-A document to guide back-to-school is being drafted and will be released mid-August.
+The most significant changes will happen Aug.
+16, in Phase 2, when isolation following a positive test will no longer be required.

-Isolating after a positive COVID-19 test will no longer be required, but "strongly recommended," the release says.
+Isolation in that situation, however, will be "strongly recommended," the release says.
 People with symptoms of any respiratory infection should still stay home until symptoms are gone.

+Mask mandates will be lifted, although some may be required in acute- or continuing-care facilities.

 Isolation hotels and quarantine support will no longer be available.

-Testing will be available to people with symptoms when it's needed to direct patient care decisions.
+Testing will be available to people with symptoms when needed for patient care decisions, although Hinshaw noted those with mild symptoms won't need to be tested.

-It will be available through assessment centres until Aug.
-31, then primary care facilities such as doctors offices after that.
-Anyone with severe illness that needs urgent or emergency care can be tested in acute care facilities and hospitals.
+Testing will be available through assessment centres until Aug.
+31, and through primary care facilities such as doctors offices after that.
+Anyone with severe illness who needs urgent or emergency care can be tested in acute care facilities and hospitals.

-COVID-19 testing will be offered in high-risk outbreaks, such as in continuing care facilities and outbreak management and preventative measures will stay focused on outbreaks in high-risk settings, it says.

 The government said public health will focus on investigating severe outcomes that require hospitalization, as well as any COVID-19 deaths.

-Alberta public health officials are reporting 194 new cases of COVID-19 on Wednesday — most of which are people who have not received the COVID-19 vaccine, said Hinshaw.
+The province reported 194 new cases of COVID-19 on Wednesday — mostly people who have not received the COVID-19 vaccine, said Hinshaw.

-Since Tuesday, two more people are being treated for COVID-19 in hospital, but three patients were removed from the intensive care unit.
-There are 84 hospitalizations, including 18 in ICU as of Wednesday.

-There were about 7,100 tests conducted Tuesday and Alberta's test-positivity rate is 2.9 per cent.
+There were about 7,100 tests conducted Tuesday and Alberta's test-positivity rate was 2.9 per cent.

-Of Albertans aged 12 and up, 75.6 per cent have received one dose of a COVID-19 vaccine; 64.3 per cent have received both doses, according to a news release issued by the Alberta government.
+Of Albertans aged 12 and up, 75.6 per cent have received one dose of a COVID-19 vaccine; 64.3 per cent have received both doses, according to the news release.

 With files from Thandiwe Konguavi, Stephen Cook and Janet French